 Prof. Dr. Christian Kandler

 Christian Kandler received his diploma in psychology in 2007 at Friedrich Schiller University Jena.
-During this time, he worked as a student assistant in the DFG research unit part project “Jena Twin Study of Social Attitudes”, and as a psychotherapeutic intern at the clinic for psychotherapy and psychosomatic medicine of the ASKLEPIOS Fachklinikum Stadtroda.
-After his graduation, he conducted research and taught as a research assistant (2007-2012), assistant professor (2012-2016) and interim professor (2016-2017) at the chair of Differential Psychology, Personality and Psychological Assessment at Bielefeld University.
+After his graduation, he conducted research and taught as a research assistant (2007-2012), assistant professor (2012-2016) and interim professor (2016-2017) at the Bielefeld University.
 There, he completed his doctorate thesis in 2010, entitled “The Nature of Personality: Validity, Continuiety and Interaction of the Genetic Make-up and Environment”, and received the venia legendi in psychology in 2017; his habilitation thesis was entitled “Genotype-Environment Interplay of Personality Development”.
+He was professor at the MSB Medical School Berlin (2017-2018) and is now Professor of Personality Psychology and Psychological Assessment at the University of Bremen.

 M.Sc.
 Julia Richter